run-llama/llama_index/README.md

 **This work is very similar to X paper/project.**

 Please let me know!
 I am not up-to-date on the latest NLP/LLM ArXiv papers or Github projects.
-I will give the appropriate references/credit below.
+I am happy to give references/credit below.

 **How much does this cost to run?**